 The Fourteenth Amendment provides the foundation for the expansion of federal constitutional protections to defendants in state courts.

-Equal Protection - The first Section of the Fourteenth Amendment's requires that all citizens be granted equal protection of the laws.
+Equal Protection: The first Section of the Fourteenth Amendment requires that all citizens be granted equal protection of the laws.
 Under that provision, neither state governments nor the federal government may deprive an individual or class of people of the rights enjoyed by other persons who are similarly situated.

-Due Process - The Fourteenth Amendment expressly extends the constitution's Due Process rights to state prosecutions, and it is through this clause that the majority of the rights listed in the Bill of Rights have been incorporated to the States.
+Due Process: The Fourteenth Amendment extends the constitution's Due Process rights to state prosecutions, and it is through this clause that the majority of the rights listed in the Bill of Rights have been incorporated to the States.
+Incorporation is the process by which the Supreme Court declares a constitutional protection to bind state governments and their agents, as well as the federal government.

 All other rights apply to both state and federal prosecutions.